Suthesna/Suthesna/README.md

 - **DMSL Insight** — Business intelligence platform for a ride-hailing company (Pickme), [React + Express + SQL Server]
 - **Social Media Engagement Analysis** — Regression & K-Means clustering in Python
+- **published and presented research paper at ICACT 2025** — "Evaluating the Impact of Principal Component Analysis on Lung Cancer Prediction Models" — Used R language to analyse the prediction

 ---